CallSurya/CallSurya/README.md

 Just a human who live on earth and like to eat indomie.

 ### Note
-Are you interested in following my daily life?
-[Click here](https://suryapratama.bio.link) 😉
+Do you want to follow my daily activities?
+My social media: [Check here](https://suryapratama.bio.link)! 😉

 <!---
 SuryaPtm/SuryaPtm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.